 2) Provide Resources to Gain Credibility and Establish Trust

-First time visitors that arrive via search engine, such as Google or Bing, have no reason to trust you or any other lawyer for that matter.
+First-time visitors that arrive via search engines, such as Google or Bing, have no reason to trust you or any other lawyer for that matter.

 3) Focus On Your Profile

 Well-designed attorney profile pages gave users a greater sense of the attorneys’ skills, personality, and core competency.

 Elements that constitute a well-designed profile include photos of the attorneys, biographical information, and experience.